-According to a survey in 2009, almost 90% of people were nervous and apprehensive while shopping from new or unknown sites.
+According to one survey, almost 90% of people were nervous and apprehensive while shopping from new or unknown sites.
 Contact information silently indicates that there is a real person, who can be approached, at the other end, if anything goes wrong.

 The best thing to do is to set up a simple contact form on the website so as to build a better reputation with the customer.
 This makes your customer feel valued and have a personalized experience.
 One can also simply add their contact number and the address on the website.
 This makes it easy for the customer to reach out to you as and when they please.

 Give Social Proof In The Form Of Customer Reviews And Testimonials

-55% of customers agreed to the fact that reviews are important criteria for deciding whether or not to use a website, according to a survey in 2014.
+55% of customers agree that reviews are important criteria for deciding whether or not to use a website.
 A report from the Bright Local Consumer Survey suggested that 85% of the consumers read at least 10 reviews before trusting the website.

 Also Read: How To Handle Amazon Reviews Like A Rockstar

-It is important to have reviews of both quantity and quality on your website to make it look authentic and for grabbing a large audience.
+It is important to have good reviews on your website to make it authentic and for grabbing a large audience.
 Fake reviews are also a problem that you have to deal with.
-It is hence very important to promote only the ones that look genuine and not the ones which may seem to be explicitly promoting or demoting the website.
+Promote only the ones that look genuine and not the ones which may seem to be explicitly promoting or demoting the website.

 Use Of Trusted Payment Gateways

-Money is the most critical of all the criteria which define trust building between websites and consumers.
-Most of the buyers refrain from indulging in online shopping because they are afraid to invest their money into businesses that tie up with not-so-trusted payment gateways.
+Money is the most critical of all the criteria which define trust-building between websites and consumers.
+Most buyers refrain from shopping online because they are afraid to lose money.
 However, you can easily get this problem sorted by identifying and tagging your website with recognized gateways.
 Not only will this enhance your footfall, but it will also make your customers regularly.
 For example, Visa, MasterCard, PayPal, etc.

 Let us know in the comments how you work towards building trust on your site.